Cameron-Clarke-UAH/QGroundControl-Pathfinding/README.md

 In order to select the start and end locations one should press the basic button in the polyline menu shown at the top of the screen:
 ![image](https://user-images.githubusercontent.com/110111597/181283685-2505ed49-7f9e-416c-b6a1-d008a583e996.png)

-This will create a single poly line:
+This will create a single polyline:

 ![image](https://user-images.githubusercontent.com/110111597/181283883-ea4f7271-4661-4b11-bc2a-9a9300d6abec.png)

-By dragging the start and end locations of this polyline the user can select the start and end locations.
+By dragging the ends of the polyline the user can select the start and end locations.
 The top circle is the start location by default.

 After creating the polyline multiple menu options will be shown on the right side.